 Under the pretext of prevention of environmental pollution during immersion of Ganesh Idols, some Municipal Corporations create artificial water tanks at various places.
 Immersing Ganesh Idols in such tanks is inappropriate for following reasons –

-1. Scriptures have recommended immersing a consecrated Idol in flowing water.
-This helps in spreading the Divine Consciousness from the Idol through the water, far and wide.
+1. As per Spiritual Science, immersing a consecrated Idol in flowing water helps in spreading the Divine Consciousness from the Idol through the water, far and wide.
 As water in a tank is stagnant, devotees are deprived of this spiritual benefit.

 2. After immersion in such a tank the corporation workers remove the Idols from the tank, even before its complete disintegration, and dump them outside the tank.
 This goes against the Scriptures.

 3. Idols immersed in the tank are transported in garbage trucks of the Corporation and workers hurl the Idols akin to garbage.
 Often these Idols are immersed in dirty water accumulated in quarries.

 4. Once the immersion process is complete, the Corporation releases the water charged with the Ganesh Principle from the Idols into the drainage before destructing the artificial tank.
 This amounts to denigration of Shri Ganesh.

 Nirmalya from the ritualistic worship too should be immersed in flowing water.
 As flowers and foliage are organic substances there is absolutely no question of their causing water pollution.

 Beware of beguiling about ‘eco-friendly’ Ganesh Idols

 Today ‘eco-friendly’ Ganesh Idols are made from paper mache.
 This is not only against Scriptures but also dangerous to the environment because paper mache absorbs oxygen from water resulting in production of methane, a poisonous gas.
 Sculpting Idols from clay as prescribed by the Scriptures is truly environment friendly.